systemd

 (volatile logs).

-The plugin, by default, merges all journal sources together, to provide a unified view of all log messages available.
+The plugin, by default, merges all journal sources to provide a unified view of all log messages available.

 To improve query performance, we recommend selecting the relevant journal source, before doing more analysis on the logs.